prody/ProDy-website/tutorials/watfinder_tutorial/singlePDB.rst

 Access to the raw data
 -------------------------------------------------------------------------------

-To have acces to the raw data, we need to include paramater additional parameter *ouput='info'* in :func:`.calcWaterBridges`.
+To have access to the raw data, we need to include an additional parameter *ouput='info'* in :func:`.calcWaterBridges`.

 .. ipython:: python
    :verbatim:

-   waterBridges_cluster = calcWaterBridges(coords, method='cluster', output='info')
+   waterBridges_cluster = calcWaterBridges(atoms, method='cluster', output='info')
    waterBridges_cluster

 .. parsed-literal::